Costco is cracking down on sharing membership cards

 "We don't feel it's right that nonmembers receive the same benefits and pricing as our members," Costco said in a statement.

-Costco has around 120 million members, making it one of the largest membership clubs in the world.
+Costco has around 66,000 paid members and 119,000 cardholders, making it one of the largest membership clubs in the world.
 Costco members pay either $60 for a regular membership or $120 for an executive card every year to shop at clubs.

 "The extent to which we achieve growth in our membership base, increase the penetration of Executive membership, and sustain high renewal rates materially influences our profitability," Costco says routinely in its annual filings.